Estimating the distance at which narwhal respond to disturbance: a penalized threshold hidden Markov model: Application to narwhal movement data

 \subsection{Results}

 Our results suggest that the presence of vessels affects narwhal behaviour.
-Narwhal seem to react to vessels up to $\sim4$ km away by decreasing movement persistence and spending more time in deep water, whereas no behavioural changes were detected when land separates the whale from the nearest vessel.
+Narwhal seem to react to vessels up to $3.4$ km away (95\% bootstrap CI: $0.33$--$11.66$ km, with disturbance detected in $95\%$ of bootstrap resamples) by decreasing movement persistence and spending more time in deep water.
+No behavioural changes were detected when land separates the whale from the nearest vessel.
 The lack of behavioural change in the presence of land likely arises because islands and peninsulas block vessel noise, which limits acoustic exposure.

 The three estimated states correspond to distinct behaviours (Figure \ref{fig:top}).
-State 1 corresponds to slow (average step-length of $1$ km), undirected, shallow movement, state 2 is associated with fast (average step length of $2.6$ km), directed, shallow movement, and state 3 with deep, undirected, and slow movement (average step length of $1.3$ km; see Supplementary Material for all state-dependent parameter estimates).
-Using the Viterbi algorithm (\cite{forney_viterbi_1973}), we derived the time allocation to each state, revealing that narwhal spend approximately two-thirds of their time in surface-associated behaviours (states 1–2) in the absence of disturbance.
+State 1 corresponds to slow (average step-length of $1$km), undirected, shallow movement, state 2 is associated with fast (average step length of $2.6$km), directed, shallow movement, and state 3 with deep, undirected, and slow movement (average step length of $1.3$ km; see Supplementary Material for all state-dependent parameter estimates).
+Using the Viterbi algorithm (\citealp{forney_viterbi_1973}), we derived the time allocation to each state, revealing that narwhal spend approximately two-thirds of their time in surface-associated behaviours (states 1–2; Figure \ref{fig:bottom}) in the absence of disturbance.
 This pattern is consistent with findings by \cite{watt_differences_2015}, which report predominant shallow-water activity.